Last Updated: August 21, 2017

 Printable Version of

-While the Office of the Commissioner of Insurance has jurisdiction over insurance-related matters, we cannot resolve every consumer complaint that we receive in the manner hoped for by the consumer.
-This is more common when the dispute is over a question of fact or value.
+While the Office of the Commissioner of Insurance has jurisdiction over insurance-related matters, we cannot resolve every consumer complaint in the manner hoped for by the consumer.
+This is more common when the dispute is over a question of fact or the value of property.
 If we are not able to resolve your dispute, you may try to pursue your case in small claims court or in another court of law.

 Small Claims Court

-The rules for small claims court are simpler than the rules for other court proceedings.
-There are filing fees and other related fees which vary by county.
+The rules for small claims court are simpler than rules for other court proceedings.
+There are filing fees and other related fees that vary by county.
 You can ask the court to waive the filing and service fees by submitting an Affidavit of Indigency.
-If you win your case, you may be able to recover the filing fees from the other party.
-Although you generally do not need a lawyer, any party may choose to hire a lawyer.
-If the other party has a lawyer, your chances of winning may be better if you are represented as well.
+If you win your case, you may be able to recover the filing fees and certain other fees from the opposing party.
+Although you are not required to hire an attorney, if the other party has an attorney, your chances of winning may be better if you are represented as well.
 Even if you do not hire an attorney to represent you in court, you may want to consult with an attorney prior to filing an action.

 Hiring an Attorney

 If you need assistance in finding an attorney, you may call the State Bar of Wisconsin Lawyer Referral and Information Service (LRIS) at 1-800-362-9082 (in Madison 257-4666) or your county bar association.